robdevops/finbot/README.md

 pip3 install datetime python-dotenv requests --upgrade --target=$(pwd) zip -r script.zip .
 ```
-This script may take more than 10 seconds to execute trade alerts, and more than 20 seconds to execute earnings reminders and price alerts.
-It is recommended to set _Lambda > Functions > YOUR_FUNCTION > Configuration > General configuration > Edit > Timeout_ to at least 60 seconds.
+This script takes around 10 seconds to execute trade alerts, 20 seconds to execute earnings reminders and price alerts, and  30 seconds to execute ex-dividend alerts.
+It is recommended to set _Lambda > Functions > YOUR_FUNCTION > Configuration > General configuration > Edit > Timeout_ to 2 minutes.

 ## Limitations
 * Sharesight V2 API only provides trade times to the granularity of one day.
 So this script has been designed to run from cron once per day after market close.
 In the future, it could store trades locally and ignore known trades, so that it can be run with higher frequency.